allan-pg/data-entry-form-/README.md

 the form records data and the data is saved on a separate sheet after the user submits his or her information details.

+### Conclusion
+This data entry form has been made entirely on excel and is great for obtaining data from your users or attendees to an event.